ryman1/keeweb-wiki/Auto-Type.md

 - open a simple text editor, then launch KeeWeb and press <kbd>⌘</kbd><kbd>T</kbd>;
 - restart the app where you try to do auto typing;
 - check KeeWeb logs, they can be found in Settings / General / Advanced
+- try switching to legacy auto-type in Settings / General / Advanced (this will be removed in future releases)

+Nothing worked?
+Please open an issue: https://github.com/keeweb/keeweb/issues/new/choose

 ## Not supported